haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * Cache reflection fields hence upgrade the app performance up to 5%
 * Add time summary for task group, milestone, component, version views

+**Bug Fixes**
+* Checkbox in Chrome, IE has the unintended border
+* Other minor CSS issues on IE, Firefox

 Version 5.0.4
 -----------------------------